crnge204/crnge204/README.md

-RU, INFJ, autotheism believer / i speak russian, german, spanish, english and a bit of french
+RU, INFJ, / i speak russian, german, spanish, english and a bit of french